 - Welcome & tour presentation

-- 7 nights in 3 & 4 star hotels/guesthouses
+- Hotel accommodations for 7 nights in 3 & 4 star hotels/guesthouses

 - Luggage transfer